The Golf Courses Donald Trump Owns Around the World

 Trump Doral – Miami, Florida

-Home to four courses, Doral has hosted the WGC-Cadillac Championship on the Blue Monster since 2007 (which will now be moving to Mexico) and was the venue for the Doral Open on the PGA Tour from 1962-2006.
+Home to four courses, Doral has hosted the WGC-Cadillac Championship on the Blue Monster since 2007 (now the WGC-Mexico Championship) and was the venue for the Doral Open on the PGA Tour from 1962-2006.

 Trump International – Palm Beach, Florida